-Paul Coulson graduated from Trinity College Dublin with a business degree in 1973.
-He spent five years with Price Waterhouse in London and Dublin and qualified as a Chartered Accountant in 1978.
-He then established his own accounting firm before setting up Yeoman International in 1980 and developing it into a significant leasing and structured finance business.
-In 1998 he became Chairman of the Ardagh Group and initiated the transformation of Ardagh from a small, single plant operation into a leading global packaging company.
-Upon the establishment of Trivium in 2019, he became Chairman of its Supervisory Board.
-Over the last 30 years he has been involved in the creation and development of a number of businesses apart from Yeoman and Ardagh.
-These include Fanad Fisheries, a leading Irish salmon farming company, and Sterile Technologies.
-Prior to its sale to Stericycle, Inc. in 2006, Sterile Technologies had been developed into the leading medical waste management company in the United Kingdom and Ireland.
+Paul Coulson is Chairman and Supervisory Director of Trivium and also serves as chair of the Compensation Committee.
+Over the past thirty years, he has been involved in the creation and development of a number of businesses.
+In 1978, he established his own accounting firm after qualifying as a Chartered Accountant.
+Two years later, he set up Yeoman International and developed it into a significant leasing and structured finance business.
+In 1998, he became Chairman of the Ardagh Group and initiated the transformation of Ardagh from a small, single plant operation into a leading global packaging company.
+In addition, he was involved in growing Fanad Fisheries, a leading Irish salmon farming company, and Sterile Technologies, which, prior to its sale to Stericycle, Inc. in 2006, had been developed into the leading medical waste management company in the United Kingdom and Ireland.
+Mr. Coulson holds a business degree from Trinity College Dublin.